followcrom/momento_contento/SURFACE.md

-# Putting Momcon ontothe DO Box
+# Putting Momcon on the D.O.
+Box

 Check Disk Usage with df:
 The df command shows the amount of disk space used and available on all mounted filesystems.